Tamoghna-Sarkar/Reddit-Flair-Prediction-IIITD/README.md

 * Comments
 * COMBINED which is an amalgamate of Title and Comments
 7. The dataset is split into 70% train and 30% test data using train-test split.
-8. It is nextly converted into a Vector, TD-IDF form and then the following algorithms are applied on the dataset.
+8. It is nextly converted into a Vector, TD-IDF form and then the following algorithms are applied on the dataset.[2]
 * Naive-Bayes
 * Linear Support Vector Machine
 * Logistic Regression